Tobacco Cessation Services Provided by Worksites

 for the Development of Effective Agency Tobacco Cessation Programs

-This guide provides recommendations to government agencies that are developing tobacco cessation programs for employees.
+This guide provides recommendations to government agencies that are developing tobacco cessation

 Organization(s): Office of Personnel Management